How to Become a Personal Trainer |

 Becoming a Fitness Business Owner

-But in actual fact, you're not a trainer.
-Personal training is a service and you are a business owner.
 One of the biggest hurdles for new fitness professionals is learning this and that's why we built the Institute of Personal Trainers.
 To help new trainers get better at business using our 8 step model.

-But in actual fact, you're not a trainer.
-Personal training is a service and you are a business owner.
 One of the biggest hurdles for new fitness professionals is learning this and that's why we built the Institute of Personal Trainers.
 To help new trainers get better at business using our 8 step model.

 We use this 8 pronged approach to building a successful personal training business because it covers every aspect of what makes all businesses successful.
 With it, you'll learn all about the business mindset, branding, money and finances, systems, sales, marketing, management and essential skills.